-The proof of the proposition is constructive, and combines the idea of random blocks with the player-specific punishments of Fudenberg and Maskin (1986).
-In particular the proof resembles that of Dutta (1995), except that we use random blocks (rather than T-period blocks), which complicates the verification of incentive compatibility.
+The proof of the proposition is very similar to that of Dutta (1995), except that we use random blocks (rather than T-period blocks).
 In the next subsection, we prove this proposition assuming that the minimax strategies are pure strategies.
 Then we briefly discuss how to extend the proof to the case with mixed minimax strategies.
 The formal proof for mixed minimax strategies will be given in Appendix B.

-4.3 Equilibrium with Pure Minimax Strategies
+3.4 Equilibrium with Pure Minimax Strategies

-Take an interior point $v \in V^$ .
-We will construct a sequential equilibrium with the payoff v when $\delta$ is close to one.
+Take an interior point $v \in V^$.
+We will construct a sequential equilibrium with the payoff v when δ is close to one.
 To simplify the notation, we assume that there are only two players.
 This assumption is not essential, and the proof easily extends to the case with more than two players.

-Pick payoff vectors w(1) and w(2) from the interior of the limit payoff set $V^$ such that the following two conditions hold:
+Pick payoff vectors w(1) and w(2) from the interior of the limit payoff set V^ such that the following two conditions hold:

-- (i) w(i) is Pareto-dominated by the target payoff v, i.e., $w_i(i) \ll v_i$ for each i. - (ii) Each player i prefers w(j) over w(i), i.e., $w_i(i) < w_i(j)$ for each i and $j \neq i$ .
+- (i) w(i) is Pareto-dominated by the target payoff v, i.e., $w_i(i) \ll v_i$ for each i. - (ii) Each player i prefers w(j) over w(i), i.e., $w_i(i) < w_i(j)$ for each i and $j \neq i$.

 The full dimensional condition ensures that such w(1) and w(2) exist.
-See Figure 4 to see how to choose these payoffs w(i).
-In this figure, the payoffs are normalized so that the limit minimax payoff vector is $\underline{v} = (\underline{v}1, \underline{v}2) = (0, 0)$ .
+See Figure 1 to see how to choose these payoffs w(i).
+In this figure, the payoffs are normalized so that the limit minimax payoff vector is $\underline{v} = (\underline{v}1, \underline{v}2) = (0, 0)$.

-Figure 4: Payoffs w(1) and w(2)
+Figure 1: Payoffs w(1) and w(2)

 Looking ahead, the payoffs w(1) and w(2) can be interpreted as "punishment payoffs."
 That is, if player i deviates and players start to punish her, the payoff in the continuation game will be approximately w(i) in our equilibrium.
 Note that we use player-specific punishments, so the payoff depends on the identity of the deviator.
 Property (i) above implies that each player i prefers the cooperative payoff v over the punishment payoff, so no one wants to stop cooperation.
 Property (ii) implies that each player i prefers the payoff $w_i(j)$ when she punishes the opponent j to the payoff $w_i(i)$ when she is punished.
 This ensures that player i is indeed willing to punish the opponent j after j's deviation; if she does not, then player i will be punished instead of j, and it lowers player i's payoff.

-Pick $p \in (0, 1)$ close to one so that the following conditions hold:
+Pick $p \in (0,1)$ close to one so that the following conditions hold:

-- The payoff vectors v, w(1), and w(2) are in the interior of the feasible payoff set Vμ(p) for each μ. - $\sup{\mu \in \Delta \Omega} \underline{v}i^{\mu}(p) < w_i(i)$ for each i.
+- The payoff vectors v, w(1), and w(2) are in the interior of the feasible payoff set V^μ(p) for each μ. - $\sup{\mu \in \Delta \Omega} \underline{v}i^{\mu}(p) < w_i(i)$ for each i.

-By the continuity, if the discount factor $\delta$ is close to one, then the payoff vectors v, w(1), and w(2) are all included in the interior of the feasible payoff set $V^{\mu}(p\delta)$ with the discount factor $p\delta$ .
+By the continuity, if the discount factor δ is close to one, then the payoff vectors v, w(1), and w(2) are all included in the interior of the feasible payoff set $V^{\mu}(p\delta)$ with the discount factor $p\delta$.